-- a.
-Running or wandering in halls - b.
+a.
+Running or wandering in halls

+- b.
 Eating in or taking food into unauthorized places

 - c.
-Smoking or possession of tobacco
+Smoking or possession of tobacco or nicotine products

 - d.
+Using a cell phone during the school day without prior permission

+- e.
 Skipping classes

-- e.
+- f.
 Marking or destroying school property

-- f.
+- g.
 Cheating

-- g.
+- h.
 Loitering in halls or lavatories

-- h.
-Stealing and other violations of Pennsylvania Crime Code

 - i.
+Stealing and other violations of Pennsylvania

+- j.
+Crime Code violations

+- k.
 Improper behavior on a bus

-- j.
+- l.
 Illegal absence

-- k.
-Hate Speech